Our Environmental and Social Management Policy for Financing and Investment Activity

 DBJ Group has contributed to the long-term stable supply of energy while reducing its environmental impact, based on the fundamental principle of sustainability management for balancing economic and social value.
 In the renewable energy field in particular, DBJ supplies diverse risk capital, including project financing, mezzanine loans, and equity financing, to wind and solar power generation projects in Japan from their initial stages.
 DBJ also finances offshore wind power projects in Europe, with the aim of learning from cutting-edge initiatives overseas and applying those lessons in Japan.
 In view of the global debate about climate change and the OECD’s Arrangement on Officially Supported Export Credits, as well as Japan’s energy policy based on the 3E+S strategic plan, DBJ works to ensure reliable energy supply while aiming to achieve zero effective emissions of greenhouse gases by 2050.
 In renewable and alternative energy, we plan to increase the supply of risk capital for wind and solar power, new power grids, and hydrogen projects in order to encourage their introduction.
 While DBJ does not engage in projects to build new or expand existing coal-fired thermal power plants, it does participate in initiatives for transitioning to cleaner thermal power plants with the use of new technologies.

 Palm oil is an essential raw material in our daily lives.
 However, it is well understood that the production of palm oil has in the past led to human rights abuses, such as infringing on the human rights of indigenous peoples and child labor, as well as to environmental problems including the cutting and burning down of natural forests and damage to biodiversity.
-Before offering investments and loans for businesses that cultivate palm oil plantations, DBJ takes a cautious approach, confirming the business in question has obtained international certification for sustainable palm oil production and has not caused any problems with indigenous peoples and local communities.
-For parties that have not obtained this certification, DBJ strongly recommends they get certified.
+Before providing investments in, or loans to, businesses that cultivate palm oil plantations, DBJ takes a cautious approach, confirming the business in question has obtained Roundtable on Sustainable Palm Oil (RSPO) certification and has not caused any problems with indigenous peoples and local communities.
+For parties that have not obtained this certification, DBJ strongly recommends they get certified and asks them to explain their plans for doing so.
+DBJ asks them to publicly commit to No Deforestation, No Peat, No Exploitation (NDPE) policies.
+Moreover, as a similar effort, DBJ recommends that they strengthen their supply chain management and improve traceability in their supply chains.

-When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to death, from the perspectives of environmental and social considerations, respectively.
-DBJ refuses to provide investments and loans to new coal mining businesses that plan on mountaintop removal (MTR), a particularly destructive method of mining coal.
+When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to deaths, from the perspectives of environmental and social considerations, respectively.
+DBJ takes a conservative approach to decisions for investments and loans for coal mining projects, verifying whether environmental and social considerations are taken into account.
+DBJ refuses to provide investments and loans to new coal mining businesses and coal mining businesses that plan to practice mountaintop removal (MTR), a particularly destructive method of mining coal.

 Oil and gas

 Oil and gas are essential sources of energy for society and our daily lives, but it is necessary to consider the impact on climate change of greenhouse gases emissions from such fossil fuels.
 The extraction of oil and gas has hitherto led to incidents of ocean and river pollution caused by spills of oil and gas, human rights abuses among indigenous peoples, and other potential negative impacts on the environment and society.
 It is therefore important to adequately consider whether such businesses have impacted the environment or caused problems for indigenous peoples and local communities.
-DBJ takes a cautious stance on evaluating investments and loans for oil and gas development projects and oil sand projects in the Arctic Circle (which runs at 66 degrees 33 minutes north latitude), a region that requires additional consideration for protecting rare species and respecting the lifestyles of indigenous people therein, while paying due attention to environmental and social considerations.
+DBJ takes a cautious stance when evaluating investments and loans for any oil and gas development projects, oil sands projects, shale oil and gas development projects, and pipeline projects located in the Arctic Circle (which runs at 66 degrees 33 minutes north latitude), a region that requires additional consideration for protecting rare species and respecting the lifestyles of indigenous people therein, while paying due attention to environmental and social considerations.

 Large-scale hydroelectric power